Credit Terms and the Cost of Credit

 Overview of Credit Terms

-The credit terms offered to customers for early payment need to be sufficiently lucrative for them to want to pay early, but not so lucrative that the company is effectively paying an inordinately high interest rate for the use of the money that it is receiving early.
+The credit terms offered to customers for early payment need to be sufficiently lucrative for them to want to pay early, but not so lucrative that the seller is effectively paying an inordinately high interest rate for the use of the money that it is receiving early.

 The term structure used for credit terms is to first state the number of days you are giving customers from the invoice date in which to take advantage of the early payment credit terms.
 For example, if a customer is supposed to pay within 10 days without any discount, the terms are "net 10 days," whereas if the customer must pay within 10 days to qualify for a 2% discount, the terms are "2/10".
 To expand upon the last example, if the customer must pay within 10 days to obtain a 2% discount, or can make a normal payment in 30 days, then the terms are stated as "2/10 net 30".